Urban forestry: Japan

+Israel

+Israeli cities suffer from increasing heat due to climate change.
+Some cities have a sever lack of shade, thus leading to severe heat stress.

+In 2024, the city of Sderot was selected as a pilot site for applying the principles of urban forestry in Israel.
+According to Noam Bar-Levi, director of the “Derech Tzel” (“Path of Shade”) organization, Israeli cities face a significant shortage of shaded areas and are increasingly affected by rising urban temperatures.
+According to the planners, establishing an urban forest in Sderot will enhance residents’ quality of life and help the city adapt to the impacts of the climate crisis.
+Urban forests provide natural shading and contribute to lowering ambient temperatures in densely built environments.

+The initiative, led by the “Derech Tzel” nonprofit organization, is jointly funded by the Nadiv Foundation and the Israeli government.
+The environmental group “Vontaat” is also involved in the project.
+The program, known as “Sderot Forest City,” envisions transforming Sderot into a greener urban landscape.
+According to a report by Channel 13, the project will include planting fruit trees and establishing community vegetable gardens along city streets, allowing residents to harvest produce for personal consumption.

 India

-The majority of Indian cities excluding Chandigarh and Canhinagar, have very low urban forest availability per capita compared to U.S., Australian, and European cities.
+The majority of Indian cities excluding Chandigarh and Gandhinagar, have very low urban forest availability per capita compared to U.S., Australian, and European cities.
 There are, however, strong urban forestation initiatives in New Delhi, the capital of India.
 Currently, 20% of landcover in Delhi is green space.
 The parks and garden society is newly in charge of urban forestry initiatives.
 Two biodiversity parks and nine city forests have been constructed in Delhi, and there are still nine more city forests in the planning process.
 Roads in Dehli are identified by trees species planted beside them (e.g. Vigyan path with Toona ciliata).

 Tree planting is promoted in the Gujarat state through association with religious practices in numerous belief systems.
 In the Puranas (religious Hindu text), each planet, constellation, and zodiac has its own preferred tree.
 Planting these trees is said to benefit human life and luck.
 In Gandhinagar city, six ha of land is planted with trees acknowledging these religious beliefs.
 It is a dedicated space for giving life and love to the trees for health and prosperity of the forest.